thanlong/VMOSPro_RootXposed_Terminal/README.md

 ### **SD Card Tool**
 Expand your VM storage by using the memory card capacity as the virtual machine's `/sdcard` internal memory.

-Move installed to SD Card
+Force move any installed apps to SD Card to gain your Internal memory capacity

 - Mount readable sdcard to `/mnt/asec` - the location where you store apps on SD Card
 - Some app will not work properly if it is moved to SD Card